RickCarlino/retroforth-web-terminal/README.md

 ## USE A FIREWALL!

 This is a huge security risk on untrusted networks.
-Anyone accessing http://localhost:3000 can run arbitrary Forth commands.
+Anyone accessing http://localhost:3000 can run arbitrary Forth commands (albeit in a Docker container).
 You probably don't want to run this on a public server without first changing a few things.

 ## Why?